-- A. Initial senior testing using a nationally normed comprehensive exam will be scheduled prior to midterm break of the student's last semester. - B. Students not scoring at the predetermined score will be required to enroll in NU 440: NCLEX-RN Review and complete the prescribed review course at the student's expense. - C. If needed, a re-test (at the student's expense) will be scheduled near the end of the semester (after students have completed the required remediation).
+- A. Initial senior testing using a nationally normed comprehensive exam will be scheduled during the student's last semester. - B. Students not scoring at the predetermined score will be required to enroll in NU 440: NCLEX-RN® Review II and complete the prescribed review course at the student's expense.
+(Beginning with 2019-2020 catalog, all students take NU 440 as a required nursing major course.) - C. If needed, a re-test (at the student's expense) will be scheduled near the end of the semester (after students have completed the required remediation).